-We will exclude data that was collected from the grackles when they were released from the aviaries to avoid any confounds due to their time in the aviary (e.g., perhaps unlimited nutritious food in the aviaries decreased their fat score).
-However, to validate that our measures of structural body size (tarsus length or wing length) are precise and accurate, we will measure twice a subset of grackles brought into aviaries - once when they are initially caught, and again up to 6 months later when we release them.
-We will then calculate the repeatability of these multiple measures.
-All other data included in this study will come only from wild-caught grackles (including the birds that were brought into the aviaries on their first capture).
-When missing data occur, the existing data for that individual will be included in the analyses for which their data exist.
-Analyses will be conducted in R (current version 3.6.3; R Core Team 2017).
+We will exclude data that was collected from the grackles when they were released from the aviaries to 570 avoid any confounds due to their time in the aviary (e.g., perhaps unlimited nutritious food in the aviaries 571 affected their fat score).
+However, to validate that our measures of structural body size (tarsus length or 572 wing length) are precise and accurate, we will measure twice a subset of grackles brought into aviaries -573 once when they are initially caught, and again up to 6 months later when we release them.
+We will then 574 calculate the repeatability of these multiple measures.
+All other data included in this study will come only 575 from wild-caught grackles (including the birds that were brought into the aviaries on their first capture).
+576 When missing data occur, the existing data for that individual will be included in the analyses for which 577 their data exist.
+Analyses will be conducted in R [current version 4.0.5; R Core Team (2017)].
+578

-Ability to detect actual effects

-To begin to understand what kinds of effect sizes we will be able to detect given our sample size limitations, we used G\Power (v.3.1, Faul et al. 2007, @faul2009statistical) to conduct power analyses based on confidence intervals.
-G\Power uses pre-set drop down menus and we chose the options that were as close to our analysis methods as possible (listed in each analysis below).
-Note that there were no explicit options for GLMMs, thus the power analyses are only an approximation of the kinds of effect sizes we can detect.
-We realize that these power analyses are not fully aligned with our study design and that these kinds of analyses are not appropriate for Bayesian statistics (e.g., our MCMCglmm below), however we are unaware of better options at this time.
-Additionally, it is difficult to run power analyses because it is unclear what kinds of effect sizes we should expect due to the lack of data on this species for these particular research questions.
+Ability to detect actual effects To begin to understand what kinds of effect sizes we will be able to 579 detect given our sample size limitations, we used G\Power Faul et al. (2009) to conduct power analyses based on confidence intervals.
+G\Power uses pre-set drop down menus and we chose the options that were 581 as close to our analysis methods as possible (listed in each analysis below).
+Note that there were no explicit 582 options for GLMMs, thus the power analyses are only an approximation of the kinds of effect sizes we can 583 detect.
+We realize that these power analyses are not fully aligned with our study design and that these 584 kinds of analyses are not appropriate for Bayesian statistics (e.g., our MCMCglmm below), however we are 585 unaware of better options at this time.
+Additionally, it is difficult to run power analyses because it is unclear 586 what kinds of effect sizes we should expect due to the lack of data on this species for these particular research questions.
+588

-Data checking

-The data will be checked for overdispersion, underdispersion, zero-inflation, and heteroscedasticity with the DHARMa R package (Hartig 2019) following methods by Hartig.
+Data checking The data will be checked for overdispersion, underdispersion, zero-inflation, and heteroscedasticity with the DHARMa R package (Hartig, 2019) following methods by Hartig.

-P1 analysis: correlation between fat and the scaled mass index
+591 P1 analysis: correlation between fat and the scaled mass index

-We will calculate the scaled mass index as described by Peig and Green (2009) using either tarsus or flattened wing length - whichever measure is most correlated with body weight (Peig and Green 2009).
+We will calculate the scaled mass index as described by Peig & Green (2009) using either tarsus or flattened wing length - whichever measure is most correlated with body weight (Peig & Green, 2009).

-We use a Generalized Linear Mixed Model (GLMM; MCMCglmm function, MCMCglmm package; (Hadfield 2010)) with an ordinal distribution (for categorical variables in MCMCglmm) and probit link using 130,000 iterations with a thinning interval of 10, a burnin of 30,000, and minimal priors (V=1, nu=0) (Hadfield 2014).
-We will ensure the GLMM shows acceptable convergence (lag time autocorrelation values <0.01; Hadfield 2010), and adjust parameters if necessary to meet this criterion.
+We use a Generalized Linear Mixed Model (GLMM; MCMCglmm function, MCMCglmm package; (Hadfield 2010)) with an ordinal distribution (for categorical variables in MCMCglmm) and probit link using 130,000 iterations with a thinning interval of 10, a burnin of 30,000, and minimal priors (V=1, nu=0) (Hadfield, 2014).
+We will ensure the GLMM shows acceptable convergence [lag time autocorrelation values <0.01; Hadfield (2010)], and adjust parameters if necessary to meet this criterion.
 We will determine whether an independent variable had an effect or not using the Estimate in the full model.

-Where we have multiple measures of tarsus or flattened wing length, we will check that our measurements are repeatable using the rptR package (Stoffel et al. 2017).
+Where we have multiple measures of tarsus or flattened wing length, we will check that our measurements are repeatable using the rptR package (Stoffel et al., 2017).